kubewarden/docs/docs/explanations/context-aware-policies.md

 For example, a policy could cross validate information among two different resources type.

 :::caution
-Context aware policies are available only in Kubewarden version vX.X.X or greater.
+Context aware policies are available only in Kubewarden version v1.6.0 or greater.
 :::